The term “wouldn’t a harm a fly” is a common saying that means a person is mild, gentle, or kind.

 Here is an example sentence of this saying in English:

-- As I was sitting on a park bench, someone with a big dog came over and sat down next to me.
-Consequently, I felt uneasy because of the dog, but the owner assured me that she wouldn’t harm a fly.
+- Someone with a big dog came over and sat down next to me on the park bench.
+Admittedly, the dog made me feel uneasy, but the owner assured me that she wouldn’t harm a fly.